wellitongervickas/antd-theme-vars/README.md

 # Antd Theme Vars

 Since Ant Design does not have a way to handle theme switch.
-This package will scan your theme folder and generate css and theme vars to override your less variables.
+This package for next.js will scan your themes folder and generate theme css and vars to override your less variables on build time.

 ## How it works: